Alpha Magnetic Spectrometer: First spacewalk

 The first spacewalk was conducted on November 15, 2019.
 The spacewalk began with the removal of the debris shield covering AMS, which was jettisoned to burn up in the atmosphere.
 The next task was to install three handrails in the vicinity of AMS to prepare for the next spacewalks and remove zip ties on the AMS' vertical support strut.
-This was followed by the "get ahead" tasks: Luca Parmitano removed the screws from a carbon-fibre cover under the insulation and passed the cover to Andrew Morgan to jettison.
+This was followed by the "get ahead" tasks: Parmitano removed the screws from a carbon-fibre cover under the insulation and passed the cover to Morgan to jettison.
 The spacewalkers also removed the vertical support beam cover.
 The duration of the spacewalk was 6 hours and 39 minutes.

 Second spacewalk

 The second spacewalk was conducted on November 22, 2019.
 Parmitano and Morgan cut a total of eight stainless steel tubes, including one that vented the remaining carbon dioxide from the old cooling pump.
 The crew members also prepared a power cable and installed a mechanical attachment device in advance of installing the new cooling system.
 The duration of the spacewalk was 6 hours and 33 minutes.